These are some quick notes, mostly oriented towards US folks living abroad.

 Go to Settings » Phone » Wi-Fi Calling and it will show both lines.
 We’ll click on the US line.

-US Line Enable “Wi-Fi Calling on This iPhone”; you can also enable “Add Wi-Fi Calling For Other Devices” if it is available (lets you use your Apple computer to make WiFi calls also)
+Enable “Wi-Fi Calling on This iPhone”; you can also enable “Add Wi-Fi Calling For Other Devices” if it is available (lets you use your Apple computer to make WiFi calls also)

-Now when you call (or text) a US number just be sure to call on your US line and you’ll have no charges.
-Similarly, tell people in the US to call your usual US number as if you were still in the US.
+and you’ll have no charges.
+Similarly, tell people in the US to call your usual US number as if you were still in the US; if you’re connected to WiFi you’ll have no charges.
+If you are on cellular data, you may have charges for the incoming call.

-Bonus – you can extend this no-charge calling to the US over cellular data (i.e. when you are away from any WiFi network), instructions to set this up are on this page: Use Your US Mobile Plan Abroad for Free
+However, you can extend this no-charge calling to the US over cellular data (i.e. when you are away from any WiFi network), instructions to set this up are on this page: Use Your US Mobile Plan Abroad for Free

 Configuring the Lines

-Mobile Service The next thing you’ll have to adapt to is using the right line – you want to always use your US line when calling (or texting) to the US and your Irish (local) line when calling locally.
+The next thing you’ll have to adapt to is using the right line – you want to always use your US line when calling (or texting) to the US and your Irish (local) line when calling locally.

 You’ll want to configure your lines, go to Settings » Mobile Service (if you still have your region as US, the labels will probably say Cellular instead of Mobile).